Skip to main content

 LeoOS provides an easy mechanism for adding new functionalities without building any of the base packages.
 The whole process of starting the ROS nodes at boot can be summarized by the following files:

-• /etc/ros/robot.launch - a launch file that starts the robot's functionality.
-It includes the launch file from the leo_bringup package which starts the base functionality of the rover, but also allows to add additional nodes to be started or parameters to be set on the Parameter Server.
+• /etc/ros/robot.launch - a main launch file that starts the robot's functionality.
+It includes the launch file from the leo_bringup package which starts the base functionality of the rover, but also allows to add additional nodes to be started or parameters to be set.

 info